How Nature Can Be Therapeutic For Mental Health

 Getty/Vadym Pastukh

-How nature therapy can improve mental health
+How nature therapy and green spaces can improve mental health

 While the relationship between humans and nature can be quite complex, the “why” behind its many mental health benefits is often quite simple.
 Spending more time in nature (nature therapy) tends to result in increased physical activity and sunlight exposure.